-On May 11, 2015, Banco Azteca do Brasil notified the Central Bank of Brazil of its decision to stop operating the banking business.
-From that moment and until the end of December 2016, it carried out all the necessary activities to liquidate its banking assets and pay its creditors, always in constant communication with the banking regulator.
+On May 11, 2015, Banco Azteca do Brazil notified the Central Bank of Brazil of its decision to stop operating the banking business.
+From that moment and until the end of December 2016, it carried out all the necessary activities to liquidate its banking assets and pay its creditors.